solo-io/wasm/docs/content/reference/cli/wasme_undeploy_istio.md

 ### Options

 ```
   -h, --help                     help for istio
+      --istio-namespace string   the namespace where the Istio control plane is installed (default "istio-system")
       --name string              name of the deployment or daemonset into which to inject the filter. if not set, will apply to all workloads in the target namespace
   -n, --namespace string         namespace of the workload(s) to inject the filter. (default "default")
   -t, --workload-type string     type of workload into which the filter should be injected. possible values are deployment or daemonset (default "deployment")
 ```

 ### Options inherited from parent commands